vuejs/v2.vuejs.org/src/v2/guide/composition.md

 }
 ```

 This is the simplest option and sometimes it's appropriate, when two components only _incidentally_ share a lot in common.
 In this case, however, we probably want all the notes in our application to work mostly the same.
-For example, if we later added a close button to `AppNote`, we'd now have to add the exact same code to `ErrorNote` and any other variations we created.
+For example, if we later added a button to expand/hide details to `AppNote`, we'd now have to add the exact same code to `ErrorNote` and any other variations we created.

 Fortunately, there's a better way.